Statement of Angela Canterbury, Director of Public Policy, Project On Government Oversight:

 This disastrous decision cannot stand.
 The consequences for our nation are too great.
 Congress must act now to rein in the unchecked discretion afforded to agencies that invoke national security without scrutiny.
 Congress must again act to restore protections of critical rights for whistleblowers and the civil service.

-Read the full court decision here.
+Read the official court decision here.